-A minor in history consists of a minimum of 19 credit hours.
-Whereas no specific courses are required, at least two courses must be taken at the 200-400 level, and students must complete a Senior Learning Statement following completion of formal course work for the minor.
+A minor in history consists of a minimum of 18 credit hours (six courses with prefix HIS).
+At least four courses must be taken at the 200-400 level.
 Students may specialize in a field in which our faculty provide depth (U.S., Britain, Russia, East Asia, or Middle East), or design a program that is evenly balanced between European, American, and non-Western courses.
-We encourage students to consult with a member of the History Department to develop a program appropriate for their career plans.
+Students are encouraged to consult with a member of the History Department to develop a program appropriate for their career plans.